petergregg/Content/Blog/Articles/Scan Container in Azure Container Registry with Snyk via Azure DevOps Pipeline.md

 ## Add Snyk Service Connection to Azure DevOps Project

-1. From the root of an Azure DevOps Project, select **Project settings**.
+1. From the root of an Azure DevOps Project, select **Project settings** in the bottom left of the screen.

     ![Azure DevOps Projects Settings Link](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/AzureDevOps/AzureDevOpsProjectSettings.png)